Mariko HORI

 She is also a vocalist for the Tokyo-based experimental band 'Information' and organizes an international experimental event called ‘Soro-sorO.'

-Though initially trained in architecture, Mariko Hori's artistic practice is shaped by a fascination with atmospheric qualities—those intangible elements that resist replication, such as the sense of existence, shared understanding, and something in between.
+Initially trained in architecture, Mariko Hori's artistic practice is shaped by a fascination with atmospheric qualities—those intangible elements that resist replication, such as a sense of existence, shared understanding, and something in between.

-Navigating her Japanese-Dutch identity, Hori’s practice is deeply personal yet universally resonant.
-This state of in-betweenness allows her to question fixed notions of identity, belonging, and tradition, enabling her work to exist within liminal spaces.
-Her recent focus investigates humanity’s relationship with nature—how we shape it and how it, in turn, shapes us.
-Water, a recurring motif in her work, represents both transformation and memory, symbolizing the interconnectedness of all life.
+Navigating her Japanese-Dutch identity, her work is deeply personal yet universally resonant.
+This in-between state allows her to question fixed notions of identity, belonging, and tradition, enabling her art to inhabit liminal spaces.

-She aims to challenge how we perceive materials, space, and the passage of time.
-Whether examining rust’s slow transformation or the silent histories carried by natural elements, her work reveals beauty in the overlooked and encourages a reevaluation of humanity’s impact on the natural world.
+Challenging perceptions of materials, space, and the passage of time, Hori’s practice embraces slow transformations, such as rust’s gradual evolution, or the silent histories carried by dust and natural elements.
+Her work uncovers beauty in the overlooked and invites a reevaluation of humanity’s impact on the natural world.

 She is also a vocalist for the Tokyo-based experimental band 'Information' and organizes an international experimental event called ‘Soro-sorO.'

-Though initially trained in architecture, Mariko Hori's artistic practice is shaped by a fascination with atmospheric qualities—those intangible elements that resist replication, such as the sense of existence, shared understanding, and something in between.
+Initially trained in architecture, Mariko Hori's artistic practice is shaped by a fascination with atmospheric qualities—those intangible elements that resist replication, such as a sense of existence, shared understanding, and something in between.

-Navigating her Japanese-Dutch identity, Hori’s practice is deeply personal yet universally resonant.
-This state of in-betweenness allows her to question fixed notions of identity, belonging, and tradition, enabling her work to exist within liminal spaces.
-Her recent focus investigates humanity’s relationship with nature—how we shape it and how it, in turn, shapes us.
-Water, a recurring motif in her work, represents both transformation and memory, symbolizing the interconnectedness of all life.
+Navigating her Japanese-Dutch identity, her work is deeply personal yet universally resonant.
+This in-between state allows her to question fixed notions of identity, belonging, and tradition, enabling her art to inhabit liminal spaces.

-She aims to challenge how we perceive materials, space, and the passage of time.
-Whether examining rust’s slow transformation or the silent histories carried by natural elements, her work reveals beauty in the overlooked and encourages a reevaluation of humanity’s impact on the natural world.
+Challenging perceptions of materials, space, and the passage of time, Hori’s practice embraces slow transformations, such as rust’s gradual evolution, or the silent histories carried by dust and natural elements.
+Her work uncovers beauty in the overlooked and invites a reevaluation of humanity’s impact on the natural world.